-All parts of the plant are effective in their own way, and are used for specific ailments.
+All parts of the plant are effective in their own way and are used for specific ailments.
 The leaves, flowers, and sap from this herbaceous plant, which is also commonly called an “asthma weed”, are all used in different ways and in different forms, depending on the ailment at hand.
 Let’s take a slightly closer look at the many health benefits of Euphorbia hirta.

 Health Benefits of Euphorbia Hirta

-Health benefits of euphorbia hirta includes:
+Health benefits of euphorbia hirta include:

-Euphorbia hirta can actually impact the immune system in a number of ways, but one of the popular traditional uses of the herb was to treat eye infections.
+Euphorbia hirta can impact the immune system in a number of ways, but one of the popular traditional uses of the herb was to treat eye infections.
 By using the flowers of the plant, a decoction could be made that soothed eye infections and reduced the signs of conjunctivitis.
-This treatment is still in used today.
+This treatment is still in use today.

-Aside from eliminating parasites and intestinal worms, Euphorbia hirta can also soothe the gastrointestinal system and eliminate symptoms of diarrhea or dysentery.
+Aside from eliminating parasites and intestinal worms, Euphorbia hirta can also soothe the gastrointestinal system and eliminate symptoms of diarrhea or .
 By soothing the gut walls, Euphorbia hirta can restore your bowel movements to a more normal level and prevent any additional pain or discomfort.

 A Final Word of Warning

 It is not a good idea to consume large amounts of the herb orally, as it can induce vomiting, in some cases.
-Also, as mentioned above, pregnant women should avoid use of this herb.
+Also, as mentioned above, pregnant women should avoid the use of this herb.
 Other side effects are mild and infrequent.
 As always, speak with a trained herbalist or your medical practitioner to ensure that you are a good candidate for adding a powerful herbal remedy to your diet or health plan.